sensu/sensu-docs/content/sensu-go/5.11/installation/install-sensu.md

 **Sensu agents** are lightweight clients that run on the infrastructure components you want to monitor.
 Agents register automatically with Sensu as entities and are responsible for creating check and metric events to send to the backend event pipeline.
 Optionally, agents can expose ports `3031` for the [agent API][27] and `8125` for the [StatsD listener][28].
-Agents using Sensu [assets][17] require a local cache.
+Agents using Sensu [assets][17] require some disk space for a local cache.

 ### Install sensuctl

 Sensuctl is a command line tool for managing resources within Sensu.
-It works by calling Sensu’s underlying API to create, read, update, and delete resources, events, and entities.
+It works by calling Sensu’s HTTP API to create, read, update, and delete resources, events, and entities.
 Sensuctl is available for Linux, Windows, and macOS.

 To install sensuctl: